-In addition to filing Form 8300 with the IRS, companies need to furnish a written statement to each person whose name is required to be included in the Form 8300 by January 31 of the year following the transaction.
-This statement must include the name, address, contact person, and telephone number of the business filing Form 8300, the aggregate amount of reportable cash the business was required to report to the IRS from the person receiving the statement, and that the business provided this information to the IRS.
+Besides filing Form 8300, you also need to provide a written statement to each party whose name you included on the Form 8300 by January 31 of the year following the reportable transaction.
+This statement must include the name, address, contact person and telephone number of your business and the aggregate amount of reportable cash.
+The statement must also indicate that you provided this information to the IRS.

 - IRS Form 8300 Reference Guide

 - IR-2020-168, IRS reminds businesses filing cash transaction reports about e-file option; batch filing now available

 - FS-2020-11, Reporting cash transactions helps government combat criminal activities

 - Publication 1544, Reporting Cash Payments of Over $10,000

 - Publicación 1544 (SP), Informe de Pagos en Efectivo en Exceso de $10,000 (in Spanish)

 Can't find the answer to your question in online information?
 Contact us.